kenwals/Wildlife-Rescue/README.md

 5. Run the project locally and make your required changes.
 6. You can push these changes to your repository.
 7. Once you're finished making changes you can locate the **New Pull Request** button just above the file listing in the original repository (<https://github.com/kenwals/wildlife-rescue>).
-8. Your pull request will be reviewed and if approved, it will be merged into the master version of the Wildlife-rescue repository at a future date.
+8. Your pull request will be reviewed and if approved, it will be merged into the main version of the Wildlife-rescue repository at a future date.

 more detailed instructions available [here](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo)